JLESC/jlesc.github.io/_projects/ichpc_project.md

 ## Research topic and goals

-With million-core supercomputers comes the problem of interference between distinct applications accessing a shared file system in a concurrent manner {% cite LofsteadEtAl2010 --file external/ichpc_project.bib %}.
+With million-core supercomputers comes the problem of I/O interference between distinct applications accessing a shared file system in a concurrent manner {% cite LofsteadEtAl2010 --file external/ichpc_project.bib %}.
-Our work aims to investigate and quantify this interference effect, and to mitigate I/O interference through a novel approach that uses cross-application communication and coordination: CALCioM.
+Our work in this context is twofold.
+We aim to investigate and quantify this interference effect, as well as find its root causes, and we aimto mitigate I/O interference through novel approaches based on scheduling and cross-application communication and coordination.
-In previous work experiments done during Matthieu Dorier’s internship at ANL led to a better understanding of the I/O interference phenomena, and to the implementation of a prototype of the CALCioM approach with currently includes 3 scheduling strategies.
+In previous work, experiments done during Matthieu Dorier’s internship at ANL (2013) led to a better understanding of the I/O interference phenomena, and to the implementation of a prototype of the CALCioM approach with currently includes 3 scheduling strategies.
-As a result of this work, a paper was accepted at IEEE IPDPS 2014 {% cite DorierEtAl2014a --file jlesc.bib %}.
+As a result of this work, a paper was published at IEEE IPDPS 2014 {% cite DorierEtAl2014a --file jlesc.bib %}.

-## Results for 2015/2016
+## Results for 2014/2015

 ### Sub-goal 1:
 Having exemplified the interference phenomenon on synthetic benchmarks, we